ZenWave360/zenwave-sdk/plugins/jdl-to-asyncapi/README.md

 # JDL To AsyncAPI Generator
-> 👉 ZenWave360 Helps You Create Software Easy to Understand
+> 👉 ZenWave360 Helps You Create Software that's Easy to Understand

 Generates a full AsyncAPI definitions for CRUD operations from JDL models